 Freshly grated nutmeg

 Take a medium saucepan and whisk together cider, sugar, spices, and salt.
 Bring to a simmer over medium-low heat.
 Then remove from heat and pour in brandy, if desired.
 Strain mixture into a pitcher, discard solids.
-Serve in mugs, garnished with cinnamon sticks.
+Serve in mugs, garnished with cinnamon sticks and apple slices.